wmo-im/wis2-grep/README.md

   - publish to a WIS2 Global Replay Service (OGC API - Features) using one of the supported transaction backends:
     - [OGC API - Features - Part 4: Create, Replace, Update and Delete](https://docs.ogc.org/DRAFTS/20-002.html)
     - Elasticsearch direct (default)
+- user-defined subscriptions
+  - users can execute a process to subscribe to notification messages based on topic and/or datetime

 ## Installation